-But if you focus on the problem(s) to be solved over the solution, this will help you keep your focus on value to your customers.
+But if you focus on the problem(s) your potential customers have and how your product or service solves them, this will help you keep your focus on value you can give to your customers.

-When I was a college sophomore starting my first business, I was privileged to be mentored by some very smart and successful entrepreneurs / angel investors.
+When I was a college sophomore starting my first business, I was privileged to be mentored by some very smart and successful investors.

 “What is the problem you’re solving for the market?
 Why is it painful?
 Why do they need this?
 How is this a ‘painkiller’ and not a vitamin?”

-Post-college I befriended Andrew Warner, another successful entrepreneur who’s made a mantra of the phrase:
+Andrew Warner, another successful entrepreneur has made a mantra of the phrase:

 “Find the pain, and focus on it.”

-I encourage you to do the same, prioritizing that over the idea.
+I encourage you to do the same as those entrepreneurs point out.

-- Would they be willing to pay money to solve it — And why?
+- Find out if people are willing to pay money to solve those problems.

-- If they had a magic wand to solve the problem, what would it do, specifically?
+- Understand if people had a magic wand to solve the problem, what that wand would do.

 In my 6-figure Sales Funnel training, I go in-depth on the process of how to do target market research.

-I teach this because getting a deep understanding of who your target audience is—their fears, their hopes, their motivations, how they think— translates to highly persuasive copywriting and design.
+I teach this because getting a deep understanding of who your target audience is—their fears, their hopes, their motivations, how they think—will help you create highly persuasive copywriting.